 Notes and References to Readers |

-1: It is essential to understand the framework of the Environment Protection and Biodiversity Conservation Act 1999 [EPBC Act] to enforce transparency and accountability in all matters of ecological significance and governance.
+1: It is essential to understand the framework of the Environment Protection and Biodiversity Conservation Act 1999 [EPBC Act].

-2: RFA.s are awarded statutory effect under the [a] Commonwealth Regional Forest Agreements Act 2002 [RFA Act].
+RFA.s are awarded statutory effect under the [a] Commonwealth Regional Forest Agreements Act 2002 [RFA Act].
 RFA practices undergo reviews every five years.
+And that is the reason why we must learn and argue the legislation and call for immediate change.

-1.8 In practical terms, one of the intentions of RFA.s is to enable forestry activities to be undertaken in a region without requiring environmental impact assessment for every individual action.
-Thus the EPBC Act allows forestry operations subject to an RFA to be exempt from seeking environmental approval under [b] Part 3 of the Act [Requirements for Approvals].
+1. The RFA process enables all forestry activities to be undertaken in a region without an environmental impact assessment for every individual action.
+Thus, FCNSW contractors are exempt from seeking environmental approval under [b] Part 3 of the Act — which sets the framework for unaccountable practices.

 References | Important Reading: